 “A fascinating book” – Daily Mail

-Love Factually has been featured in The Daily Mail, The Express, The Guardian, The Telegraph, i Paper, Sunday Post, Marie Claire, The New Zealand Herald, and The Sydney Morning Herald (where it was also Pick of the Week), on the BBC World Service, BBC Radio 3, Eamonn Holmes on talkRADIO, BBC Radio London, BBC Manchester, WNYC, ABC Australia, Triple J, Channel 4’s Sunday Brunch, and BBC Radio 4 Woman’s Hour.
+Love Factually has been featured in The Daily Mail, The Express, The Guardian, The Telegraph, i Paper, Sunday Post, Marie Claire, The New Zealand Herald, and The Sydney Morning Herald (where it was also Pick of the Week), on the BBC World Service, BBC Radio 3, Eamonn Holmes on talkRADIO, BBC Radio London, Simon Mayo’s Book Club on Scala, BBC Manchester, WNYC, ABC Australia, Triple J, Channel 4’s Sunday Brunch, and BBC Radio 4 Woman’s Hour.